senthilkumarm1901/myResume/resume_documents/resume_simple.md

 is intended to be used for a short summary. -->
 - An ML Engineer capable of building NLP applications leveraging deep learning models
 - An AWS Cloud Engineer specialized in developing & deploying event-driven Serverless architectures
-- (Since mid'23) A GenAI Engineer immersed in the development of LLM api-powered and agentic apps
+- A Generative AI Engineer immersed in the development of agentic apps and LLM api-powered products
 - Total Exp: 14 years; Data Science & NLP Exp: 10/14 years; Cloud Engineering: 4/14 years

 ## Work Experience